 the media and on

-smart traveller, so travel insurance may not cover you for this event.
-Taking it out to cover for a known event would be the equivalent of taking out car insurance
+smart traveller.
+This means your travel insurance might not cover you if you bought the policy after the volcano first started erupting.
+Taking out travel insurance to cover a known event would be the equivalent of taking out car insurance

 after you've had an accident.